 Accelerating Commercialisation provides expert guidance and connections through Accelerating Commercialisation Facilitators (Facilitators) to help you to find the right commercialisation solutions for your novel product, process or service.
 Facilitators provide advice and support across your commercialisation journey.
 Accelerating Commercialisation includes:

-- Commercialisation guidance – guidance and assistance to develop the commercialisation potential of novel products, process or services
+- Guidance stage – guidance and assistance to develop the commercialisation potential of novel products, process or services

-- Accelerating Commercialisation Grants – financial assistance to help commercialise novel products, processes and services
+- Grant stage – financial assistance to help commercialise novel products, processes and services

 The grant amount will be up to 50% of eligible project costs (grant percentage).